BlackSnufkin/Wordlist-Maker/README.md

 Not the best but stiil works nice

 # TODO
-- [ ] Find a way to handle large files
+- [ ] Find a way to slove: `Error: "Array dimensions exceeded supported range."`
 - [ ] Find a way to sort a large file and then remove duplicates